Skills Bootcamp in UI/UX Design

 - Places are limited and will be allocated on a first-come, first-served basis to eligible applicants.
 Please note that individuals are only eligible to participate in one Skills Bootcamp from April 2023 – August 2024 but can apply for multiple Skills Bootcamps.

 You do not need any prior qualifications but will need to meet eligibility criteria and entry requirements as highlighted below.

-This 8-week technical training will feature blended learning: eight guided learning hours, Monday-Thursday 6pm to 8pm (online) and fifteen hours a week of structured, unsupervised.
+This 10-week technical training will feature blended learning: eight guided learning hours, Monday-Thursday 6pm to 8pm (online) and up to fifteen hours a week of structured, unsupervised.
 The two-hour live sessions will include academic content delivery and guided practical activities.
 Real-time content delivery will typically be recorded and made available for later review, and flexible support will be available outside of formally timetabled sessions and provided by Coventry University Student Proctors.
-The final two weeks of the course will be dedicated to employability tuition and interviews.
+The final two weeks (weeks 11 and 12) of the course will be dedicated to employability tuition and interviews.
 However, the employer engagement team will start contacting you with suggestions for jobs to apply for from week five onwards and offer support to learners who may need it.

 An important element of Bootcamp delivery will be practice-based learning.
 We will embed personal and professional learning and development into our core delivery to ensure that you develop the personal and interpersonal skills required to operate successfully as a digital professional.

 Week 1 - Week 10: 19 June 2023 - 25 August 2023